mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### GAUSS SUBMACHINEGUN

 The gauss submachinegun or gauss personal defence weapon (GPDW) is a short-barrel magnetic coil weapon with an expandable telescopic stock.
-Designed to be more powerful than a gauss pistol, but small enough to be used by vehicle crews, it is often found in the hands of paramilitaries and less savoury fighters.
+Designed to be more powerful than a gauss pistol, but small enough to be used by vehicle crews, it is often found in the hands of paramilitaries and less savory fighters.

 #### HEAVY ADVANCED COMBAT RIFLE